How to Do Online Reputation Management (ORM)?

 Identify Key Issues

 🚨 Beware, while a positive brand reputation effectively increases public trust and customer loyalty in the marketplace, the reverse is also true.
-At any time, if your brand is the victim of "bad buzz" on social networks or is implicated through a controversial topic, negative reputation generated can have a detrimental impact on your results.
+At any time, if your brand is the victim of "bad buzz" on social networks or is implicated through a controversial topic, the negative reputation generated can have a detrimental impact on your results.

 Looking at some of the word groups, especially the one "fried chicken drumstick", we can notice that there is someone who posted a picture of his meal on Facebook.
 What seemed abnormal to him was the size of his chicken leg.
-Netizens are questioning and a debate ensued about whether the piece of meal in the picture is a drumette or a drumstick.
+Netizens are questioning, and a debate ensued about whether the piece of meal in the picture is a drumette or a drumstick.
 However, KFC does not serve drumettes in its offerings.
 That's why people online were asking themselves about the origins of their KFC meals.

 Whatever the origin or scope of the debate, when there is one that casts doubt about your company, don't hesitate to speak up.
 Without an online reputation management tool that uses social listening, you risk missing the hot points of the moment and any looming threads of discussion.
 Netizens will spread their theories until the brand expresses itself on the subject.